Oyvindkg/swiftydb/README.md

  }
  ```

- If you want to update a record in the Dog table, you just have to create a small metod passing an SQL statement and parameters to your SQLite library.
+ If you want to update a record in the Dog table, you just have to create a small method passing an SQL statement and parameters to your SQLite library.

  ```Swift
  func updateDog(parameters: AnyObject) {